oVirt/ovirt-site/source/feature/tuiredesign.html.md

 ### Summary

-This feature adds a new TUi to oVirt Node to address some shortcommings of the current implementation.
+This feature adds a new TUI to oVirt Node to address some shortcommings of the current implementation.

 ### Owner